 CCI Pistol Match

-Based on my interpretation of the test results, I have decided to use the Eley Practice-100 as my regular ammunition.
-The accuracy of this cartridge vs. its price makes it most attractive.
-Had it not been for my tests, I would have never considered it.
-I also discovered that CCI Standard Velocity performed worse than any other brand, with consistently large groups, some as large as 5 inches!
-Another surprise considering how some folks swear by this cartridge's accuracy.
+Based on my interpretation of the test results, I decided back in 1996 to use the Eley Practice-100 as my regular ammunition, which I did for the next 14 years.
+The high availability and tremendous accuracy of this cartridge vs. its price made it the most attractive of the test group.
+Had it not been for my tests that day, I would have never considered it - due to friendly advice from fellow shooters to the contrary.
+Their favorite, the highly regarded CCI Standard Velocity performed worse than any other brand, with consistently large groups, some as large as 5 inches at 50 yards!

 All in all, I feel that the amount of time and effort on the project was well worth it.
 And you probably will too.